matthewwicker/BNNReachAvoid/README.md

 of maximally certifiable policies (in the tabular representation case).
 These algorithms are heavily paralelized, but have been edited to run smoothly on a laptop.
 Training takes roughly 15 minutes, certification takes more than an hour, and synthesis takes more than 2 hours on a M1 Macbook Pro.

+To run the code please use the included conda environment `environment.yml' as this includes the correct dependencies.

 If you have any questions regarding the paper's theory of the implimentation here please email: mwicker@turing.ac.uk